betrusted-io/betrusted-ec/doc/Rust.md

 `rustup doc` will pull up offline documentation about Rust.

 To start visual studio code, just run `code .` in the betrusted-rust subdirectory.

+Using GDB:

+there's a script in betrusted-scripts called "start-gdb.sh".
+It basically does this: wishbone-tool --uart /dev/ttyS0 -b 115200 -s gdb --bind-addr 0.0.0.0

+This was tested with wishbone tool version 0.4.7.
+Earlier versions definitely do not work.

+Run this on the raspberry pi that is connected to the serial port of betrusted.
+Be sure the serial port mux is set to the CPU that you intend to debug.

+This allows one to run gdb on a remote machine.
+Be sure to use the risc version of gdb, eg.: riscv64-unknown-elf-gdb

+Once connected, do a
+  target remote <ip address of pi>:1234 set riscv use_compressed_breakpoints off file <ELF file to debug to pull in symbols>

+breakpoints don't work unless you turn off use compressed breakpoints.